 Intercultural competence and entrepreneurship toolkit

-The intercultural competence and entrepreneurship toolkit can be found at: https://course.nice-eu.org and is available for students who are participating in the NICE project during the 2019/2020 cycle.
-Once the project is completed, the toolkit will be made an open and available resource for any person or group who wishes to use it.
+The intercultural competence and entrepreneurship toolkit can be found at: https://course.nice-eu.org and is available for students who participate in the NICE programme during the 2019 and 2020 cycles.
+Once the NICE project concludes, the toolkit will transition into an Open Educational Resource for any person or group who wishes to use it.

 The toolkit is comprised of seven online modules that have text, video, multiple choice questions and other interactive activities.
-Learners work through the modules one section at a time and as they progress, the content becomes more complex.
-The introductory module starts with the basic concepts of intercultural competence and entrepreneurship, assuming that learners do not have a grounding in either subject.
-By the time the learner completes module seven, they will have a thorough understanding of both concepts, along with a fully flushed out business model canvas.
-Learners are placed into groups of five (all from separate institutions) and each week will have a virtual discussion with their teammates (facilitated by a member of staff) about the content of the module.
+Learners work through the modules one section at a time and as they progress the content becomes more complex.
+The introductory module starts with the foundations of intercultural competence and entrepreneurship, assuming that learners do not have a grounding in either subject.
+By the time the learner completes module seven, they will have a thorough understanding of both concepts, along with a fully developed business model canvas.
+Learners are placed into groups of five (all from separate institutions) and each week they will have a virtual discussion with their teammates (facilitated by a member of staff) about the content of the module.

 NICE Slicc (STUDENT-LED, Individually-created Course)

 Students who participate in the 2019/2020 NICE programme will have the opportunity to receive ECTS credits for their work.
-Throughout the SLICC, students will learn how to learn in a reflective way, by using the e-portfolio, PebblePad.
-This reflective learning work is reviewed by an academic member of staff at one of the NICE partner institutions.
+Throughout the SLICC, students will develop their reflective learning skills as they construct an e-portfolio within a virtual learning environment (PebblePad).
+Their reflective work is reviewed by an academic member of staff from one of the NICE partner institutions.

 Collaborative Online group discussion space